-This article contains information about Coordinate Reference Systems (CRS) or Spatial Reference Systems (SRS) and about their usage in MapTiler Desktop.
+This article contains information about Coordinate Reference Systems (CRS) or Spatial Reference Systems (SRS) and about their usage in MapTiler Engine.
 You can read some general information about CRS in this article.

 Each properly georeferenced map needs a valid Coordinate Reference System defined.
 There are thousands of coordinate systems, but the most frequently used one is WGS84.
-The geodata from national geospatial agencies usually come in the local coordinate system, like for example Ordnance Survey from the United Kingdom, using EPSG:27700.
+The geodata from national geospatial agencies usually come in the local coordinate system, like, for example, the Ordnance Survey from the United Kingdom, using EPSG:27700.

-MapTiler Desktop also allows to load the CRS from an external file or to specify it manually.
+MapTiler Engine also allows to load the CRS from an external file or to specify it manually.

 Loading the CRS from a file